-Below are a list of links which can help you to find funding for your school.
-We regularly update this page, so please check back regularly for the latest information:
+You will find below a list of links which can help you to find funding for your school.
+We regularly update this page, so please check back for the latest information.

 Baily Thomas Charitable Fund - The Baily Thomas Charitable Fund donates grants of up to £5,000 to schools working with young people with learning disabilities.
 Grants can be used for capital building, renovation and refurbishment and play schemes.
 Applications are accepted throughout the year.